aldryn/aldryn-quote/readme.md

 Additional style choices
 ------------------------

-1. Within the `'templates/aldryn_quote/plugins'` folder, create a subfolder with a name of your choice.
+1. Within the `templates/aldryn_quote/plugins` folder, create a subfolder with a name of your choice.

-2. Make sure your template is called `'quote.html'` and copy it to the subfolder created in step 1.
+2. Make sure your template is called `quote.html` and copy it to the subfolder created in step 1.

-3. Add the name of your subfolder to a tuple called `'QUOTE_STYLES'`:
+3. Add the name of your subfolder to a tuple called `QUOTE_STYLES`:

     ```python
     # settings.py